Reformation

 How did the church miss the truth in this pamphlet for 2,000 years?
 Luther likely asked, how did it believe in purgatory, and indulgences for 1,500 years?
 James may have asked, how could Paul have been so wrong until the road to Damascus?
 Because “man” isn’t perfect.
 What matters is biblical truth.
 And the truth is, Jesus and His apostles observed God’s law.

-Here is a short apologetic defending the four points above:
+Here is a short apologetic defending the five points above:

 Sunday is not the Sabbath that God established on creation week, which Jesus kept as He lived a sinless human life and which we are commanded to keep in the 4th commandment.